 My teaching style is best characterized as 'hands-on'.
 My goal is to enable the student to become confident with the material through practice and self-reinforcement.
 I serve to assist where needed using substantive knowledge and to motivate through patience and understanding.

-The University of North Carolina School of Law - PhD, Juris Doctor
+Graduate Degree: The University of North Carolina School of Law - PHD, Juris Doctor

 ACT Composite: 33